01protocol/drifting-01/README.md

-# Drifting Mango
+# Zero One Drifting

 *please use caution and burner wallets when using this experimental software*

 # What is it

+Based on a fork of [this repo](https://github.com/chenwainuo/drifting-mango/tree/master/src)

-The program looks at Mango SOL-PERP price and Drift SOL-PERP price.
+The program looks at 01 SOL-PERP price and Drift SOL-PERP price.

 Once the gap becomes wide enough, it opens a postion on both side to close the gap.

-For example if Mango is selling at 260 and Drift is selling at 230, it will open Mango market short and Drift market long (in one transaction!).
+For example if 01 is selling at 260 and Drift is selling at 230, it will open 01 market short and Drift market long (in one transaction!).

 # Pre-requisite

-1. You will need Drift Alpha access
+1. You will need a Drift account
-2. Import your Drift Alpha access's wallet private key into Phantom.
-You can paste the whole array in as private key.
-3. Deposit USDC into Drift via UI
+2. Deposit USDC into Drift via UI
-4. Create new Mango Account in the same wallet via UI
+3. Create new 01 Account in the same wallet via UI
-5. Deposit same amount of money into Mango
+4. Deposit same amount of money into 01
+5. Create an open orders account for the market you want to arb by placing a position on that market and closing it in the UI
 6. Adjust POSITION_SIZE_USD, MAX_POSITION_SIZE.
 7. Enjoy